-BIRDS He was mad about eggs, loved their shape and symbolism ...
+BIRDS & LANDSCAPES Marulan bird with rocks c1980 Marulan bird with rocks c1980 oil, gouache, collage, rocks on plywood © Whiteley Estate He was mad about eggs, loved their shape and symbolism ...
 I was almost crucified for stealing eggs from a bird's nest for Brett.
 His huge appreciation of nature was evident from childhood - he rejoiced in the optical look of the world and delighted in making art out of it.
-FRAN HOPKIRK, Whiteley's sister, in Hawley 1993, p 40 Of all the subjects Brett Whiteley painted in his career, landscapes gave him the greatest sense of release.
-At school in Bathurst he set up his easel at the back of the classroom and drew views through the window.
-The soft hills and fields of surrounding countryside were indelibly embedded in his repertoire of images and fed his imagination over many years.
-After leaving school, he explored the edges of Sydney Harbour to emulate the visions of Lloyd Rees; he travelled to Sofala and Hill End in central-western New South Wales in the path of Russell Drysdale; and from the late 1970s fell under the influence of Japanese and Chinese art and of Gauguin's painting The yellow Christ 1889, which reinforced his need to create landscape as a sanctuary.
-If in many of his other themes Whiteley confronted the difficult questions of his psyche, landscape provided a means of escape, an unencumbered absorption into a painless, floating world.
-As he moved around the NSW countryside - Oberon, Marulan, Carcoar, Bathurst - and the glasshouse mountains in Queensland, he depicted the landscape in all its seasons and shifts of mood.
-Repetition of certain motifs symbolised states of mind: trees, rocks and arabesques of rivers echoing the flightpaths of birds, which in turn represented his relaxed journey through his own domain.
-But birds in particular held a poignant place in his visual language.
-He had loved them since his childhood, and in his last phase of work they represented a yearning at once for domestic stability and personal freedom.
-It is not surprising Whiteley held two special exhibitions dedicated to the theme in Sydney: the first in 1979; the second in 1988 in his Surry Hills studio, four years before his death.
-K-6 LOOKING AND MAKING ACTIVITIES VISUAL ART Is the lyrebird quiet or singing?
-How has Whiteley portrayed the action of this bird?
-Sketch birds in you local environment.
+FRAN HOPKIRK, Whiteley's sister, in Hawley 1993, p 40 Of all the subjects Brett Whiteley painted in his career, landscape gave him the greatest sense of release.
+At school in Bathurst, he set up his easel at the back of the classroom and drew views through the window.
+The soft hills and fields of the surrounding countryside were embedded in his repertoire and fed his imagination over many years.
+After leaving school, he explored Sydney Harbour to emulate the visions of Lloyd Rees, he travelled to Sofala and Hill End in central-western New South Wales in the path of Russell Drysdale and, from the late 1970s, the influences of Japanese and Chinese art and Gauguin's The yellow Christ reinforced his need to create landscape as a sanctuary.
+If, in many of his other themes, Whiteley confronted the difficult questions of his psyche, landscape provided a means of escape - an unencumbered absorption into a painless, floating world.
+As he moved around the countryside, he depicted the landscape in all its seasons and shifts of mood.
+Repetition of certain motifs symbolised states of mind: trees, rocks and arabesques of rivers echoing the flight paths of birds, which, in turn, represented the artist's relaxed journey through his own domain.
+Birds in particular held a poignant place in his visual language.
+He had loved them since childhood, and in his last phase of work, they represented a yearning at once for domestic stability and personal freedom.
+K-6 LOOKING AND MAKING ACTIVITIES VISUAL ART Are the birds quiet or singing?
+How has Whiteley portrayed the birds?
+Sketch birds in your local environment.
 Observe how they move.
 From memory, paint a work based on your observations.
-Consider using repetition of line or shapes.
-Include found objects which symbolise the bird or flight.
+Consider using repetition of line or shapes and include found objects which symbolise the bird or flight.
 SCIENCE AND TECHNOLOGY Research birds found in your local area.
 Find images of birds to assist with identification.
 Define the terms 'native' and 'introduced' species.
 Which categories do the birds in your area fall into?
 Create a table for documenting sightings.
 Compare results with other students.
-Present your findings as a science report. - Whiteley had a life-long passion for birds.
+Present your findings as a science report.
+ENGLISH Write a short story titled 'My day as a bird'.
+Include descriptions of imagery from this painting in your story. - Whiteley had a life-long passion for birds.
 Reflect on the symbolic nature of birds and what they may have meant to Whiteley.
 Select a bird to represent you.
 Sketch a series of drawings based on your selected bird and an aspect of your life; combine these into one cohesive composition.
-Make drawings from photographs, memories and written descriptions. - The vibrations of sound are illustrated as various painterly marks and collage.
-Discuss how Whiteley captures the essence of the lyrebird.
-Examine the techniques Whiteley used to display movement and stillness. - The small inscription in the corner reads: 'a pointless painting needs looking at for a long time in order to think about it.'
-What is Whiteley suggesting to the viewer?
+Make drawings from photographs, memories and written descriptions.
+Incorporate collage and found objects into your finished work. - Examine the techniques Whiteley used to display movement and stillness.
+Reflect on the mood of this image.
+How would you describe it?
+Discuss how Whiteley captures the essence of the bird and its presence within the landscape.
+SCULPTURE Her 1975 (also known as Arkie's torso) mangrove wood on marble base © Whiteley Estate